NibbleTech/feedback-messages/readme.md

 Feedback::add('You found a great package!', 'success', 'custom-channel')
 ```

-Feedback supports 3 helper methods so far messages so far, `info`, `error` and `success`.
+Feedback uses magic methods to make it really easy to add messages of a certain type, just call the type you want as the function and the package handles the rest.
-These take a message string and an optional 2nd paramater which allows you to set the channel the message goes into, otherwise it defaults to the `global` channel:.
+These take a message string and an optional 2nd paramater which allows you to set the channel the message goes into, otherwise it defaults to the `global` channel:

 ```php
 Feedback::info('message', 'optional-channel')